-On rare occasions people die within Clackmannanshire with no traceable relatives or Executor to organise funeral arrangements for the deceased person.
-Where it appears that no arrangements for the funeral of a deceased person have been, or are being made, using powers in Section 50 of the National Assistance Act 1948, the Council's Environmental Health Service may step in to make suitable arrangements for the funeral.
+On rare occasions people die within Clackmannanshire with no traceable relatives or executor to organise funeral arrangements for the deceased person.
+Where it appears that no arrangements for the funeral of a deceased person have been made or are being made, using powers under Section 87 of the Burial and Cremation (Scotland) Act 2016 the Council's Environmental Health service may step in to make suitable arrangements for the funeral.
 This service is only provided in circumstances where no one else is arranging a funeral and the person has died within Clackmannanshire.
-If the person has died out with the Council's boundary you should contact the Local Authority where the person died.
+There some exceptions as described below:-

-The arrangements will only be for the provision of a simple but dignified basic funeral.
-No funeral notices, service, flowers or funeral cars will be provided.
-Environmental Health will not provide any financial assistance to arrange a funeral.
-We will make the arrangements and use an undertaker appointed by us.
-Cremations will be held in the early morning and out with the district.
-All funeral costs will be recovered from the deceased's estate and are usually paid before any other debts.
+The Environmental Health service will not provide any financial assistance to arrange a funeral, will make the arrangements and use an undertaker appointed by the service.
+If a cremation is to take place, this will be held in the early morning and out with the district.
+All funeral costs will be recovered from the deceased person's estate and are usually paid before any other debts.

-1. UK Government
+1. Scottish Government

 How much you receive will depend on your circumstances.

-3. Other Agencies/Charities
+2. Other Agencies/Charities

 Benevolent funds are charitable funds, trusts and societies established by trades, professions, religious institutes, armed and civilian services, charities or members of local communities.
 They may be able to help you towards the cost of arranging a funeral.

-When a person dies and has no relatives that can be traced, the Queen's and Lord Treasurer's Remembrancer (QLTR) will claim the estate on behalf of the Crown.
+When a person dies and has no relatives that can be traced, the Queen's and Lord Treasurer's Remembrance (QLTR) will claim the estate on behalf of the Crown.
 They will investigate to determine if the estate has any net asset.
 Further information on the role of the QLTR can be found on their website Please note that the Council does not hold any information on the value of the estate of the deceased person.